jksinton/intel-igc/README.md

 ```

 ## Uninstall
-Revert to the built in igc driver of the kernel
+Uninstall the dkms module and revert to the built-in igc driver of the kernel with:
 ```
 sudo ./uninstall.sh
 sudo rmmod igc